tanmaydev7/react-fastapi-basic-auth-app-template/README.md

 This repository is my answer to that.
 It is a **template, not a product**.
 The contract is:

 1. `git clone` this repo.
-2. Restyle the landing page for the new idea.
+2. Restyle the sample marketing/auth surfaces for the new idea.
 3. Build the authenticated product surface — the actual differentiated work.

-Auth, build tooling, typing, and linting are already decided so they never have to be decided again.
+Auth design, build tooling, typing, linting, and a mobile-first landing + login/signup shell are already decided so they never have to be decided again.

 ---